35 Things Every Homeowner Needs to Know ASAP

 Burglars don’t usually pick door locks—it takes them too long.
 Instead, they kick or pry the door open.
 The dead bolt usually survives that brute force, but the door or strike plate gives way.
 Prevent your door from splitting with an edge guard (available at home centers).
 Remove the dead bolt, slip the guard over the door, screw it on, and reinstall the dead bolt.
 Larger models back up both the dead bolt and the doorknob.

 The latches on most double-hungs are no match for a burglar with a pry bar.
 Cheap pin locks are much tougher.
 To install one, all you have to do is drill a hole.
 Most crank-open casement windows are a little harder to pry open, but it’s a good idea to add locks to them too.
 Find special casement locks and latches online.
-These are things a burglar won’t tell you.
+Next up, learn the 35 things that make your home a burglary target.